Kai375/XV6-OS/mm11_README.md

   easily found according to the comments.

-* Note that the printed PPID field of INIT should be 0 even though the field holding the PPID in the PCB has a different number,
+* Note that the printed PPID field of INIT *should be 0* (see second image) even though the field holding the PPID in the PCB has a different

-  we assume that the father of the first process in user space has PID = 0, this is implemented in this project and we also provide a way to
+   number, we assume that the father of the first process in user space has PID = 0, this is implemented in this project and we also provide

-  identify the INIT process.
+   a way to identify the INIT process.
 The rest of the PPIDs in the field are correct.

 * Existing processes created in the system are printed, with no rows that do not reflect existing processes in the process table.